SixArm/sixarm_ruby_sentry/README.md

 * Repo: <http://github.com/sixarm/sixarm_ruby_sentry>
 * Email: Joel Parker Henderson, <joel@sixarm.com>

 ## Introduction

 Sentry is a script for simple system monitoring:

-  * Sentry can fetch a web page URI.
+  * Sentry can fetch a web page URI, or resolve a DNS name.

   * And do multiple attempts if you want.